-The Secretarial team consists of Senior Secretary Mrs Gaynor Harris, Medical Secretary Mrs Caron Tanner and Mrs Donna Calton in support.
+The Secretarial team consists of Senior Secretary Mrs Donna Calton, with Mrs Laura Evans in support.
 They are all under instruction from the Partners and Management Team and are available to assist with any problems or concerns you have regarding hospital referrals, reports or letters.

 Copyright 2006 - 2019 My Surgery Website | Privacy & Usage | Edit | Staff Home | Site Map | Accessibility | Site T&C's | Service T&C's